Chrisantus-Agwanihu/Calculator/README.md

 ## ❓What was it made with and How was it made?
 - As mentioned prior, it was created in **C#** in **visual sudio** and is a **windows form application**.
-- Used programming concpets like if statements, methods, lists and many more to create this
+- Used programming concepts like if statements, methods, lists and many more to create this
 - Imported libraries to help me with calculations

 ## ⏱️ How long did it take?